 To this day, violent conflict is present in several parts of the country.
 Even where conflicts have been settled; the situation often remains fragile and volatile.
 To turn this fragile state into lasting stability, it remains pivotal for citizens to have confidence in the provision of security and basic services through the state.
-Therefore Germany through its stabilization engagement, aims to contribute towards establishing a trustful relationship between the Somali people and their state.
-To this end, Germany is involved in four interlinked focal areas: federalization, peace building, Demobilization Disarmament and Reintegration (DDR), as well as police building.
+Through its stabilization engagement, Germany aims to contribute towards establishing a trustful relationship between the Somali people and their state.
+To this end, Germany is involved in four interlinked focal areas: federalism and electoral support, peacebuilding, disarmament, demobilization, and reintegration (DDR), as well as security sector reform.

 A successful federalization process with popular support plays a crucial role in stabilizing Somalia.
 During the period of state failure, various political entities and societal structures emerged throughout the country.
 With the adoption of the 2012 transitional constitution, Somalia decided to develop a federal political system.
 So far, five “Federal Member States” have been established.
 They are integrated in the political decision-making process through the Upper House of the federal parliament, as well as through decision-making bodies such as the National Security Council.
 In order to defeat the jihadist al-Shabaab militia and to establish sustainable state structures, it remains key for the state to be able to provide required public services to the population in a timely manner.
 Decentralized structures can contribute significantly to meeting this popular demand.
 Therefore, Germany supports consolidating and strengthening the new Somali federal system, by cooperating with the Somali authorities, the United Nations, as well as with German partners such as the Max-Planck-Foundation for International Peace and the Rule of Law.